fl1ckje/HackRF-tools/README.md

 * x86:
   - 2010

 If you don't see your LabVIEW version here, you can download any one which is ≥ than 2021 SP1 for x64 and ≥ than 2010 for x86 respectively.
+Then just save VIs for your target version.

 If you encounter error while loading .NET assembly in LabVIEW, then try doing this:
 1. Close LabVIEW if it's running.